SolidDigital/magic-focus-finder/README.md

 1. no jquery
 2. using mutation observers to know when new focusable elements are added / removed from the DOM.
+3. full custom event support so that it will work with custom elements and dom binding libraries seemless.
 3. customizable key mapping so that I can use it with TV remote controls.
 4. wrap in integration tests
 5. semvar and bower